 - Excellent time management

 Apprentice Carpenter Tool List.

-It is common in the UK for tradesmen to use their own tools, even during an apprenticeship.
+It is common in both the UK and Australia for tradesmen to use their own tools, even during an apprenticeship.
 Common tools include:

 - Power Drill